craftercms/docs/source/developers/experience-builder.rst

 """"""""""""

 Use this component to render repeat groups and their items.
-This component renders the field element (i.e. the repeat group), the item element and render each item via a function supplied by you, which is provided with the item, the index in the collection, the computed compound index (when applicable) and the collection itself.
+This component renders the field element (i.e. the repeat group) and the item element.
+The body of each repeat group item is rendered by a function supplied by you, which is provided with the item, the index in the collection, the computed compound index (when applicable) and the collection itself.

 .. list-table::
    :widths: 10 10 10 70